-Survivor pension: 50% of the deceased's pension is payable to the widow(er).
+Survivor pension: The widow(er) receives 50% of the deceased's pension.

-Orphan's pension: 25% of the deceased's pension is payable for each eligible orphan; 40% for each full orphan.
+Orphan's pension: Each eligible orphan receives 25% of the deceased's pension; 40% for each full orphan.

-The total survivor pension must not exceed 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the deceased's pension.

-Survivor settlement: A lump sum equal to 1 month of the deceased's pension for each 6-month period of insurance coverage.
+Survivor settlement: A lump sum is paid equal to 1 month of the deceased's pension for each 6-month period of coverage.

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living and the financial resources of the National Social Security Fund.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in January 1998.)